 The plant is a member of the brassicaceae family which includes mustard, cabbages and horseradish, although, either individually or combined none of them can replicate even a hint of the true wasabi taste.

-Pictured here are three stems of culinary excitement at the Missing Bell from mountain streams in Nara prefecture, Japan.
+Pictured here are three stems of culinary excitement at Eastward House from mountain streams in Nara prefecture, Japan.

 "This church had 134 years of weddings, blessings and Sunday school; it must be Inculcated with love, the walls must exude happiness and joy."
 Keiko Yamaga-White November 2007